 - Manual and scoring sheets to download/keep

-- The RITA-T Kit (also available for seperate purchase here)
+- The RITA-T Kit (also available for separate purchase here)

 - Shipping and handling in the US